About Us Company History

 The company’s regional business focus attracted perishable goods clients from the Newcastle Quayside and Green Market as well as larger companies, including British Paints, National Water Companies, Newcastle Corporation, Metal Box and the Consett Iron Company.

-Pictured: Transport & Petrol Company in Byker Newcastle, C H Transport, Border Shepherd vessel, Mercantile Dry Dock Co Ltd, North East Marine
+Pictured: Transport & Petrol Company in Byker Newcastle, C H Shepherd & Sons Transport, Border Shepherd vessel, Mercantile Dry Dock Co Ltd, North East Marine

 Clients in the early sixties included National Transport and Storage Swan Hunter, North East Marine, Naval Yard Walker, the Fruit Exchange Spitalfields, Covent Garden, Parsons, BTR Group and Newalls INS, Commercial Plastics.

-Together, Freddy, Bruce & their father applied their combined knowledge of the shipping industry and ignited the flow of business, dealing with shipping requirements on the Tyne with their 40 vehicles, which travelled between Newcastle and London every week.
+Together Freddy, Bruce and their father applied their combined knowledge of the shipping industry and ignited the flow of business, dealing with shipping requirements on the Tyne with their 40 vehicles, which travelled between Newcastle and London every week.
 This new trade fed into the company’s established storage and haulage business.

-Pictured: Decommisioning of Walker Naval Yard and North East Marine cranes decommisioning
+Pictured: Decommisioning of Walker Naval Yard and North East Marine cranes by the company

 In the 1980s, Shepherd Offshore worked with major Oil & Gas, as well as fabrication companies including Press, Charlton Leslie and Howard Doris Ltd. By integrating into supply chains, the company provided added value to clients such as Marathon Oil and BP, Shell, British Gas, Agip, Luk Oil and Bechtel.